How to transfer car ownership

 You will also still need to tear off the green New Keeper Slip for the new owner, which is section 6 of the V5C on the bottom right hand side of the third page.
 Fill out the box marked Date of Sale/Transfer and make sure you hand only this slip to the buyer.
 Make a note of their full name, address, postcode and hopefully their email address before they drive off.

 Fines for failing to notify DVLA of a transfer

-That’s the new owner taken care of, but while they can use the New Keeper Slip to demonstrate ownership if stopped by the police, you as the previous owner still have a duty to record the sale or transfer of ownership with the DVLA.
-If you fail to do so, you are likely to be issued with a penalty in the form of an Out of Court Settlement letter demanding that you pay the DVLA £55 – reduced to £35 if you cough up in 17 days.
-Ignore such a letter at your peril, as the case is likely to be transferred to the magistrate’s court and they can hit you with a fine of up to £1,000.
+Now that the new keeper has driven away, they can use the green new keeper’s slip as proof of ownership if they are stopped by the police.
+However, just because the car has physically left you, you still have a responsibility to notify the transfer of ownership to the DVLA.
+If you fail to notify the DVLA you are liable for a penalty in the form of an Out of Court Settlement letter demanding that you pay £55, reduced to £35 if you pay within 17 days.
+If you ignore this letter, the case could be taken to a magistrate’s court, and the potential fine increases up to £1,000.

 How to use the DVLA online transfer system

 Fortunately, recording a transfer of ownership with the DVLA couldn’t be simpler.
 With your logbook/V5C to hand (now minus its New Keeper Slip), look up www.gov.uk/sold-bought-vehicle on your smartphone or computer and click the big green ‘Start Now’ button.